jlquinn/xbows-driver/doc/spec.md

 Next, each frame maps to a slice of a wheel, so that the color peaks will happen in successive slices, giving the illusion of a turning.
 In this case, the animation frame just allows everything through.

+### Animation frames

+Animation frames are a mask that allows the lighting program to show through.
+Individual frames do not have a duration.
+The windows driver implements duration by repeating the frame.
+So if you have 2 animations frames, with frame 1 having duration 2, and frame 2 having duration 1, the program sent to the keyboard contains 2 copies of frame 1 and 1 copy of frame 2.

+The first lighting packet contains 0x1a * frame count + 0x200.
+I suspect 0x1a
+tunes the overall frame duration.

 ### Simulating driver style lighting program